joshrp/moonlight-docs/Installing-Moonlight-Qt-on-Raspberry-Pi-4.md

 - Add `dtoverlay=rpivid-v4l2` to your `/boot/config.txt` and reboot your Pi.
 - You must run Moonlight directly from the console for HEVC support to be enabled.
 If you have your Pi set to boot to GUI, you can press Ctrl+Alt+F1 to switch to TTY 1 and run moonlight-qt from there.

+### Raspbian Bullseye
+The newest Raspberry Pi OS (Bullseye) defaults to a display driver that doesn't support Moonlight's renderer.

+To fix this, you can edit the `/boot/config.txt` file:
+1. Run `sudo nano /boot/config.txt`
+2. Scroll down using the arrow keys until you see the line that says `dtoverlay=vc4-kms-v3d`
+3. Type a `#` at the start of that line
+4. Press Ctrl+X, press Y, then press Enter
+5. Reboot your Pi

 ## Common problems and solutions

+### No video while streaming
+This is most likely because you're running Raspbian Bullseye or another Linux distro that enables the Full KMS display driver by default.

+To fix this, you can follow the steps above in the Raspbian Bullseye section.

 ### No audio output or crackly audio output